We’ve all experienced it: After submitting endless job applications, you anxiously wait to hear back but only receive radio silence in return.

 1. Pick the right layout

-Did you know that up to 75% of qualified applicants have been rejected because the ATS software couldn’t read their resumes?
+Many qualified applicants are rejected because the ATS software can’t read their resumes.

 Picking a resume template with a simple layout, logical hierarchy and easy-to-read font can be the difference between getting the call for an interview and having your resume discarded before it’s even seen.